Pakistan government ally quits coalition ahead of vote to oust PM | Politics

 - Pakistan

+"We have sent our resignations to the prime minister," Amin-ul-Haq, a member of Khan's cabinet from the Muttahida Qaumi Movement (MQM), told local television channel Geo News.
+Khan's ouster would likely mean another round of instability in the nuclear armed south Asian country, in which the military has a long record of intervening in politics and no prime minister has completed a full five-year term in its history.

 Opposition parties accuse Khan of mismanaging the economy, foreign policy and resorting to heavy-handed measures against critics.
-Earlier, the MQM said it was joining an opposition bid to oust Khan in a no-confidence.

-Senior MQM member Nasreen Jalil told reporters her party and those opposed to Khan had reviewed their agreement and they would announce details later in the day.
-"The MQM coordination committee has endorsed the agreement with the joint opposition," she said.
+With the support of the MQM, the combined opposition has, on paper, the requisite numbers to oust Khan when the vote happens in the next five days.

+Opposition leaders Shahbaz Sharif and Bilawal Bhutto Zardari, standing alongside MQM's Siddiqui, called on Khan to resign before the vote now that he had lost the majority.
+"It is a tradition that if you lose majority, you should step down," Sharif said.

+However, Khan's aides said he will not back down or resign.
+"He will not resign.
+He will fight till last ball," Interior Minister Sheikh Rasheed Ahmad told reporters after a cabinet meeting on Wednesday.
+"He will probably be present in the parliament during the vote on Sunday."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)